ClaireRoberts1403/LostInTheDark/README.md

 - Responsive testing.
 I used [responsive test tool](http://responsivetesttool.com/) highlighted that the game size may actually be a little small at the mobile size.
 Also highlight an issue with the scores and level text moving and jumping.
 - From the results of responsive testing no stylesheet for tablet size devices is needed.
 - From more user testing on mobile devices in its current format the game seem best suited to computer play using a mouse to touch the arrows.
 This is something that could be looked into more in the future.
+- I struggled to find a JavaScript answer to mute the background music but not the arrow flashes, but found one in html its not a perfect fix but it does make the game more accessable by being able to mute the music.

 ## Deployment

 The game is deploy via git hub.
 To deploy I went to to settings from my repository landing page, I then scrolled down to github pages where I choose the master branch to deploy.
-The game was then deployed through github pages and published at [https://claireroberts1403.github.io/LostInTheDark/].
+The game was then deployed through github pages and published at https://claireroberts1403.github.io/LostInTheDark/.

 ## Credits